 - Road foundations paved roads, sidewalks

 - Tunnels and prison cells

 - To use hydraulic cement no special skills are required.

 - Hydraulic cement is set too quickly which helps in achieving desired strength as early.

-- Hydraulic cement is waterproof cement, therefore it can be used for underwater construction work.
+- Hydraulic cement is most water resistant and can be used for underwater construction work.

-- Hydraulic cement is one of the economical solutions for repair work compared to other cement products.
+- It is proven to be economical for repair work compared to other chemical products in the market.